ConnorBrereton/SiteReliabilityEngineering/README.md

 - When you have a cache in front of the service -> bimodal distribution of response latencies (double peak with one local maximum and a global maximum).

+*Latency*
-*Latency* - the proportion of work-queue tasks that are faster than threshold X. Users care about the time it takes to complete tasks.
-SREs care about the latency of the asynchronous queue ACK.
+- The proportion of work-queue tasks that are faster than threshold X.
+- Users care about the time it takes to complete tasks.
+- SREs care about the latency of the asynchronous queue ACK.

 *Latency Reporting* - only report long running applications on their their success/failure.

 *Example*:

 `Threshold (T) = 30 minutes`

 `Reported (R) = 120 minutes`

 ⚠️ 90 minutes of “unknown” failing.
 You can only make decisions off of data that you measure! ⚠️